-Heating and hot water Repair category: Notes: The central heating boiler is of an older nature.
-There were, however, no visible indications of defect at the time of inspection.
+Notes: There were no visible indications of defect within the heating or hot water systems at the time of this visit.
 It has been assumed that the heating installation has been regularly serviced and that recent service history records will be made available.